Remote Minehunting (RMH) Module

 Description

 The Department of Defense, through the Naval Sea Systems Command (NAVSEA), is soliciting proposals for the Remote Minehunting (RMH) Module, aimed at enhancing mine detection, classification, and localization capabilities.
-This procurement encompasses the production of the RMH Module, associated engineering support, and spare parts, consolidating these requirements into a single competitive contract to streamline operations and improve integration efficiencies.
-The RMH Module will replace the existing AN/AQS-20 system and is critical for mine warfare operations, with an anticipated contract award in August 2026.
-Interested parties should contact Kevin Burk at kevin.j.burk3.civ@us.navy.mil or Ethan Breitenbach at ethan.g.breitenbach.civ@us.navy.mil for further details and must monitor the solicitation on PIEE for updates and amendments.
+This procurement encompasses the production of the RMH Module, associated engineering support, and spare parts, consolidating these requirements into a single competitive supply contract to be awarded in Fiscal Year 2026.
+The RMH Module will replace the existing AN/AQS-20 system and includes a Towed Body, Payload Delivery System, and related software, with the goal of streamlining operations and improving delivery timelines to the Fleet by FY29.
+Interested parties should access the solicitation via the Procurement Integrated Enterprise Environment (PIEE) and direct inquiries to Contracting Officer Kevin Burk at kevin.j.burk3.civ@us.navy.mil or Contract Specialist Ethan Breitenbach at ethan.g.breitenbach.civ@us.navy.mil, with a proposal submission deadline to be confirmed in forthcoming amendments.

 Point(s) of Contact